DamLabResources/spatial-tk/README.md

 - Detailed progress logging with timestamps
 - Summary statistics at each step
 - Error handling with informative messages

+### Resume Capability
+- Can resume from existing `processed_data.h5ad` file
+- Skips already-computed steps (QC, normalization, PCA, UMAP, clustering, annotation)
+- Useful for adding new clustering resolutions or annotations
+- Saves time when experimenting with parameters

 ## Requirements